code-jacob/TOPyCA/README.md

 **NOTES**:

-• Element volume is considered constant so far, however to create uniform mesh is quite easy for optimization domain, since usually it has simple shape.
-Moreover, uniform high mesh density is needed anyway...
+• Element volume is considered constant so far.
+However, creating a uniform mesh is quite easy for optimization domain, since it usually has simple shape.
+Moreover, a uniform high mesh density is needed anyway...

 • Stamping and casting manufacturing constraints are implemented only for cartesian direction to increase performance since in
 99% of cases an arbitrary direction is not needed (but with a little effort it could be implemented as well).
 However, user has to switch manually COOR_X, COOR_Y, COOR_Z in the function.